 The tradition of an annual youth art show goes back to 1931, when Museum of Northern Arizona co-founder and Curator of Art Mary-Russell Ferrell Colton started an annual exhibit to encourage Arizona school students to showcase their artwork.
 As the years progressed, the show focused on children who attended schools on the Navajo, Hopi and Havasupai reservations.
 MNA has more than 250 pieces of artwork in its collection that were originally displayed during the years of the show, which ended in 1974, according to records.
 The museum continued encouraging young artists through awards given at its annual heritage festivals.
 In order to continue the young art awards during the 2020 pandemic, it was moved online.

-Entries into this virtual art competition will be juried in two age groups- Youth (ages 12 and under) or Young Adult (ages 13 to 18).
-Within each age group, submissions will compete for first and second-place awards in the following categories:
+Entries into this virtual art competition were juried in two age groups- Youth (ages 12 and under) or Young Adult (ages 13 to 18).
+Within each age group, first and second-place awards were given in the following categories:

-- 2D Fine Art- to include original paintings, photography, cut paper, printmaking, mixed media, and drawings.
+2D Fine Art- may include original paintings, photography, cut paper, printmaking, mixed media, and drawings.
 Items made through mechanical reproduction, including posters, note cards, and t-shirts are not allowed.
 Giclée, Iris, or other digital photographic reproduction techniques are limited only to photography.